-Since the beginning of the epidemic, JSI has been committed to the fight against HIV.
-We collaborate with organizations to develop, implement, and evaluate prevention programs and to improve health service delivery for people who live with HIV and syndemics, including sexually transmitted infections (STIs), viral hepatitis, tuberculosis, and substance misuse.
-The core of our work is capacity development so that upon completion, our projects leave stronger systems, organizations, and individuals.
+Since the beginning of the epidemic, JSI has been committed to ending HIV and promoting equitable access to prevention and care services.
+We collaborate with organizations to develop, implement, and evaluate programs across the care continuum, and to improve health service delivery for people who live with HIV and syndemics, including sexually transmitted infections (STIs), viral hepatitis, tuberculosis, and substance misuse.
+The core of our work is capacity development so that upon completion, our projects leave stronger systems, organizations, and people.

 We have the expertise to:

-- Deliver high-quality training and technical assistance to help CBOs, health centers, health departments, and HIV planning groups across the U.S. implement and sustain HIV prevention and care services.
+- Deliver high-quality training and technical assistance to help CBOs, health centers, health departments, and HIV planning groups across the U.S. implement and sustain coordinated HIV and infectious disease services

 - Evaluate and improve health care systems in the context of an evolving policy landscape

 - Use digital channels and tools to promote prevention and treatment adherence and to decrease stigma